johanns/libepaper/tests/README.md

-# Manual Test Suite for libepaper2
+# Manual Test Suite for libepaper

-This directory contains a comprehensive manual test suite for the libepaper2 library.
+This directory contains a comprehensive manual test suite for the libepaper library.
 Since e-paper displays require physical verification of correct operation, these tests are designed to be run manually with visual inspection.

 ## Overview